MURDriverless/MUR_Docker/readme.md

 5. Allow X clients from any hosts to connect with, by running `xhost +`

 <sup>This allows **any** one to connect your host machine's X11 server, technically a security fault</sup>

-6. Launch the docker image with `sudo ./run.sh`, which runs the following
+6. Launch the docker image with `sudo ./run.sh`, which runs the following lines
 ```bash
 docker run --gpus all \
     -v /tmp/.X11-unix/:/tmp/.X11-unix/:ro \